 Measures General Comments 1.1 Use of Tidal Prediction Information Time events to suit tidal range and streams.
 We will target to start most races around 30 - 60 minutes before high water unless the race exits the harbour in which case the start time will be approximately 90 minutes before low water.
 Occasional races will be scheduled outside of these time periods.
 1.2 Planning of Starting Sequence Where dinghy races take place on the same day as a cruiser race, the dinghy start time will be at least 30 minutes after the cruiser start time.
 1.3 Race Management The Race Officer is available in the Race Box for the hour prior to the race start and for the duration of the race.
 Novice racers are encouraged to discuss the course with the Race Officer or other experienced sailors taking part.
 1.4 Advance Safety Briefing with Authorities.
 For club races, no formal notification is necessary to the harbour authority 1.5 Shipping Movement Monitoring The Race Officer should advise racers of the likely departure and arrival time of the Kendalls dredger.
 Should this occur during a race, the Patrol Boat will ensure that racers are aware of the dredger.
 Standing order for racers is that the dredger has right of way and should be given a wide berth regardless of whether this negatively impacts a racers racing line.
-The position of Al Avocet can be seen using the Marine Traffic app.
+The position of AI Avocet can be seen using the Marine Traffic app.
 1.6 Weather monitoring.
 Use forecasts to decide whether to proceed.
 Race Officers, in discussion with experienced sailors present, will decide whether to proceed with the race.
-1.7 Sailors are required to wear appropriate clothing.
+1.7 Clothing Sailors are required to wear appropriate clothing.
 During the Frostbite and Icicle series, Drysuits or wetsuits are obligatory.
-1.8 Manning Race Officers will have been through the relevant club training programme.
+Personal Flotation Devices must be worn at all times whilst racing, taking part in organised cruises and using club sailing dinghies 1.8 Manning Race Officers will have been through the relevant club training programme.
 1.9 Emergency /Contingency Procedures Emergency telephone numbers are on the noticeboard in the Race Box.